BrokenEyesCode/london-api-cstest/README.md

 [Find our more about GeoLib at their GitHub page](https://github.com/manuelbieh/geolib#readme)
 ## Install
 * Clone the repository.
-* install node and npm
+* install node and npm, [you can get node from the node website](https://nodejs.org/en/)
 * Install depenacies with `npm install`

 ## Usage